ietf-rats-wg/eat/draft-ietf-rats-eat.md

 * A smartphone with many submodules for its many subsystems
 * A subsystem in a smartphone like the modem or the camera

-An entity may have strong security like defenses against hardware invasive attacks.
+An entity may have strong security defenses against hardware invasive attacks.
 It may also have low security, having no special security defenses.
 There is no minimum security requirement to be an entity.